wp-plugins/my-weather/readme.txt

 = Widget does not appear =
 Check the spelling and presence of your city in the database at [openweather.com](http://openweather.com "Local Weather round the world").
 [openweather.com](http://openweather.com "Local Weather round the world") has 60,000 cities in its database

+= Can I paste the weather widget directly into a page, into a post, not in the sidebar?= Yes, the javascript is available directly from [openweather.com/getwidget](http://openweather.com/getwidget.phtml "Weather Widget").
+You must paste the javascript into the post or template in HTML mode.

 = Is there support  ? =
 Further support is available at [openweather.com/support](http://www.openweather.com/wordpress.phtml) and [openweather.com/getwidget](http://www.openweather.com/getwidget.phtml#conditions)